Does teacher talking time matter?

 Open-ended questions tend to (and I say tend to) generate longer turns and, consequently, more student speaking time, which often means less need for unnecessary teacher intervention.

-The good news is that if you get into the habit of audio / video taping some of your lessons, you’ll be able to pinpoint certain aspects of your verbal behavior that might be increasing your teacher talking time and perhaps hindering student learning.
-You’ll also be better equipped to spot moments in your lessons when you could, conversely, use teacher talking time to enhance learning – for example, through input flooding, as I suggested a few posts ago.
+The good news is that if you get into the habit of audio/video recording some of your lessons, you’ll learn how to recognize certain aspects of your verbal behavior that might be increasing your teacher talking time for the wrong reasons.
+You’ll also train yourself how to spot moments in your lessons when you could, conversely, use your English to enhance learning –through input flooding, for example.

 Thanks for reading.
 By the way, click here and here for more on teacher talking time – slightly different perspectives, though.